ttag-org/ttag/docs/quickstart.md

 3 ticks passed
 ```

-The program works but it uses the wrong plural form for the first iteration: `1 ticks passed`.
-It should be `1 tick passed`.
+The program works but, as you can see, it uses the wrong plural form for `1 ticks passed` instead of `1 tick passed`.

 Let's fix it.